 Swimming in one's own Cambrian primordial ocean is just one thing you can do

-without an 'I'.
+without an 'I' in the traditional sense.
 Here you are a traveler in attention and consciousness without

 the ego-operating system we normally use to navigate.
 For this reason alone, the

 encounter with one's own evolutionary past can be frightening.
 There is no room

 for the feeling of control that we, in our everyday consciousness, believe